JSTOR-Labs/plant-humanities/docs/sunflower.md

 ### Out of One, Many

 In the late eighteenth and early nineteenth centuries, botanical illustrators developed a refined iconography for representing sunflowers that allowed them to communicate  scientific knowledge.
-This hand-colored print _Anatomy of the Sunflower_, based on a design by the artist Peter Henderson, exemplifies an artistic approach to studying plants as specimens.
+This hand-colored print _Anatomy of the Sunflower_, based on a design by the artist Peter Henderson, exemplifies an mode of engaging with plants as specimens.
 Henderson shows a partial view of two mature plants—facing opposite directions—to communicate valuable information about their dorsal and ventral anatomical structures, while taking some aesthetic liberties to imbue the flower heads with a sense of movement and vitality. <span data-click-image-zoomto="982,2706,2213,1795">At the center of the left flower,</span> a series of green scallop- and flame-like shapes describe how bracts, or modified leaves, grow in concentric layers.
 Their slight curvature contrasts with a leaf that curls exuberantly away from the plant’s stem, leading the eye to <span data-click-image-zoomto="1448,813,4149,3588">the opposite flower.</span> Rust-orange “petals,” some with gold highlights, radiate outward from its dark-brown disk. <span data-click-image-zoomto="3200,1997,1038,897">A close look at the disk</span> reveals a circular band composed of stylized representations of yellow, five-petaled florets.
 <param ve-image fit="contain" manifest="https://iiif.lib.harvard.edu/manifests/drs:436574052" seq="291">

 <param ve-entity eid="Q14847254" title="Compositae">